xibosignage/xibo-manual/source/en/install_docker.md

 alternative port number, then be sure to add that to the URL - so for example `http://localhost:8080`

+Please note that if you are running Docker Toolbox on Windows the CMS will not be accessible at `localhost`, instead you should use the IP address assigned to the Docker Toolbox Virtual Machine.
+This will be shown to you when Docker Toolbox starts.

 ### Start/Stop/Destroy

 Pass start/stop or destroy into launcher to take the corresponding action